madajaju/EDT/docs/briefs/edw-26/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
+summary:
-summary: Here are the latest updates in the field of Digital Transformation for the week of July 31, 2023.
+Here are the latest updates in the field of Digital Transformation for the week of July 31, 2023.
 This includes news on the partnership between Ericsson and Intel in advancing 5G technology, ChatGPT's efforts in tackling cybersecurity, and the emergence of AI-powered software development.

-Translation: Aquí están las últimas actualizaciones en el campo de la Transformación Digital para la semana del 31 de julio de 2023.
-Esto incluye noticias sobre la asociación entre Ericsson e Intel en el avance de la tecnología 5G, los esfuerzos de ChatGPT para abordar la ciberseguridad y la aparición del desarrollo de software impulsado por IA.
 video: https://youtu.be/Odfl_fJTeKU
+description:
-description: Here are the latest updates in the field of Digital Transformation for the week of July 31, 2023.
+Here are the latest updates in the field of Digital Transformation for the week of July 31, 2023.
 This includes news on the partnership between Ericsson and Intel in advancing 5G technology, ChatGPT's efforts in tackling cybersecurity, and the emergence of AI-powered software development.

-Translation: Aquí están las últimas actualizaciones en el campo de la Transformación Digital para la semana del 31 de julio de 2023.
-Esto incluye noticias sobre la asociación entre Ericsson e Intel en el avance de la tecnología 5G, los esfuerzos de ChatGPT para abordar la ciberseguridad y la aparición del desarrollo de software impulsado por IA.
 ---